 I deliberately make a point of reading as little as possible about a film before sitting down to watch so went into In the Earth knowing a minimum about it.
 You are never quite sure what is waiting in the forest as Joel Fry and Ellora Torchia set out, discover campers’ tents trashed, before they come under attack and have their equipment and shoes stolen.
 Then comes the disturbing performance from Reece Shearsmith, a Ben Wheatley regular.
 (Just before this, I had been watching Shearsmith in the wonderful little anthology tv series Inside No. 9 (2014- ) and entirely failed to recognise it was him beneath the wild man guise until some way in).
 Shearsmith has some alarming scenes where he vies between a helpful friendliness and matter-of-factly insisting on the necessity of cutting off Joel Fry’s toes to prevent infection – all of which proceeds to go wrong in the film’s most horrific scene.

-The film become even more interesting with the introduction of Hayley Squires as we come to see Joel Fry caught between two quite possibly equally obsessed individuals – Hayley Squires who is attempting to deal with the entity in the forest with scientific methods and Reece Shearsmith who opts for worship and communing with nature.
+The film become even more interesting with the introduction of Hayley Squires and we see Joel Fry caught between two quite possibly equally obsessed individuals – Hayley Squires who is attempting to deal with the entity in the forest with scientific methods and Reece Shearsmith who opts for worship and communing with nature.
 This is a point where Ben Wheatley seems to be taking Folk Horror in some challenging directions, essentially saying that beyond the borderlands of modern society is something ancient and inimical and that science and worship are competing ideologies where neither seem adequate to deal with what is out there.